 3 tablespoons sesame seeds

-- Shift the flour with the salt and sugar into a large bowl.
+- Into a large bowl sift the flour with the salt and sugar.

 - Move the dough to a floured surface in order to begin kneading it.
-When it’s soft and no longer sticky it’s ready to be formed into loaves.
+Keep kneading until it’s soft and no longer sticky; at that point, it's ready to be formed into loaves.

 - The loaves can be round or oblong in shape, but they have to be flat, about ½ an inch high.
 Place them on baking sheets and cover them with clean kitchen towels.
 In about an hour they should double in size.
 If not, let them sit a while longer.
 The leavening process depends a lot on the temperature of the room.

 - Decorate the loaves by pressing the tips of your fingers into them so that dots are formed.
 Push hard so as to make deep indentations that won’t disappear as the laganes bake.
-Brush the tops of the loaves with oil and sprinkle with sesame seeds.
-For brushing the tops I used a combination of canola and olive oil.
+Brush the tops of the loaves with olive oil and sprinkle with sesame seeds.

-- The laganes will have that unbelievable freshly baked bread scent.
-It's irresistible!
-Eat them the same day, while they are fresh.
+- The laganes will have that unbelievable, indescribable freshly baked bread aroma.
+Isn't irresistible?
+Eat them the same day while they are fresh.
 They won't taste as good the next day.
 If you have some left over, what you can do is freeze them.
 They will last in the freezer for a good two months.